 Technically, it is not the same as espresso, as it is made using a much lower pressure than a professional espresso machine, but if you use a good-quality coffee at the proper grind for moka pots (which is a medium grind, not as fine as for an espresso machine), it will produce quite good results, even with a bit of crema on top—the coveted layer of light foam on top of a well-made cup of espresso.

-In just a few basic steps you can have a hot cup of rich espresso in about 10 minutes.
+With just a few basic steps, you can have a hot cup of rich espresso in about 10 minutes.

 - Unscrew the top half of the moka pot, remove the filter basket, and fill the lower section with water just to the level of the bottom of the round safety valve (you should be able to see this inside of the water chamber).